-“Though the adult-use market won’t be a reality for several more months, the change in the law had a more immediate and dramatic impact: It brought an end to mass arrests of cannabis consumers,” Murphy said to the cannabis advocacy group NORML.
+“Though the adult-use market won’t be a reality for several more months, the change in the law had a more immediate and dramatic impact.
+It brought an end to mass arrests of cannabis consumers,” Murphy said to the cannabis advocacy group NORML.

 The CRC started accepting applications for cultivation, manufacturing, and operating labs on December 15th.
-The NJ CRC is meeting later today and according to their agenda, they are not prepared to announce the adult-use cannabis market’s opening.
+The NJ CRC is meeting later today.
+According to their agenda, they are not prepared to announce the adult-use cannabis market’s opening.